kaekeshan/garden/content/scribbles/or_application.md

 - Employee benefits and welfare
 - Job evaluation and allocation
 - Media selection in marketing
-- Travelling salesman approach in marketing
+- Traveling salesman approach in marketing

 etc..